soh335/DBIx-Class-Storage-TxnEndHook/README.md

 - $schema->storage->add\_txn\_end\_hook(sub{ ... })

     Add transaction hook.
-You can add multiple subroutine and transaction is not started, can call this method.
+You can add multiple subroutine and transaction is not started, cant call this method.
 These subroutines are executed after all transactions are commited.
 If any transaction is failed, these subroutines are cleard.